awsdocs/amazon-s3-userguide/doc_source/object-ownership-existing-bucket.md

 ## Using the AWS CLI<a name="object-ownership-existing-bucket-cli"></a>

 To apply an Object Ownership setting for an existing bucket, use the `put-bucket-ownership-controls` command with the `--ownership-controls` parameter\.
+Valid values for ownership are `BucketOwnerEnforced`, `BucketOwnerPreferred`, or `ObjectWriter`\.

 This example applies the bucket owner enforced setting for an existing bucket using the AWS CLI:

 ```
-aws s3api put-bucket-ownership-controls --bucket DOC-EXAMPLE-BUCKET --ownership-controls Rules=[{ObjectOwnership=BucketOwnerEnforced}]
+aws s3api put-bucket-ownership-controls --bucket DOC-EXAMPLE-BUCKET --ownership-controls="Rules=[{ObjectOwnership=BucketOwnerEnforced}]"
 ```

+For information about `put-bucket-ownership-controls`, see [put\-bucket\-ownership\-controls](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/s3api/put-bucket-ownership-controls.html) in the *AWS Command Line Interface User Guide*\.

 ## Using the AWS SDK for Java<a name="object-ownership-existing-bucket-sdk-java"></a>